 There are gaps in the data coverage and, in some parts of the world ocean, there exist adjacent basins whose water mass properties are individually nearly homogeneous but have distinct basin-to basin differences.
-Spurious features can be created when an influence area extends over two basins of this nature (basins are listed in Table 5).
+Spurious features can be created when an influence area extends over two basins of this nature (basins are listed in Table 6).
 Our choice of first-guess field attempts to minimize the creation of such features.
+To maximize data coverage and best represent variability, a set of "timeindeterminant" climatologies were produced as a first-guess for each set of decadal The time-indeterminant climatologies.

-To provide a first-guess field for the annual analysis at any standard level, we first zonally averaged the observed temperature data in each one-degree latitude belt by individual ocean basins.
+climatologies used the first-guess field procedures developed for earlier versions of WOA: To provide a first-guess field for the "all-data" annual analysis at any standard level, we first zonally averaged the observed temperature data in each one-degree latitude belt by individual ocean basins.
 The annual analysis was then used as the first-guess for each seasonal analysis and each seasonal analysis was used as a first-guess for the appropriate monthly analysis if computed.

-We then reanalyzed the temperature data using the newly produced analyses as first-guess fields described as follows and as shown in Figure 2.
-A new annual mean was computed as the mean of the twelve monthly analyses for the upper 1500 m, and the mean of the four seasons below 1500 m depth.
+We then reanalyzed the temperature data using the newly produced analyses as firstguess fields described as follows and as shown in Figure 3.
+A new annual mean was computed as the mean of the twelve monthly analyses for the upper 1500m, and the mean of the four seasons below 1500m depth.
 This new annual mean was used as the first-guess field for new seasonal analyses.
 These new seasonal analyses in turn were used to produce new monthly analyses.
 This procedure produces slightly smoother means.

-These monthly mean objectively analyzed temperature fields were used as the first-guess fields for each "decadal" monthly climatology.
+These time-indeterminant monthly mean objectively analyzed temperature fields were used as the first-guess fields for each "decadal" monthly climatology.
+Likewise, time-indeterminant seasonal and annual climatologies were used as first-guess fields for the seasonal and annual decadal climatologies.

-More importantly we recognize that fairly large data-void regions exist, in some cases to such an extent that a seasonal or monthly analysis in these regions is not meaningful.
-Geographic distribution of observations for the all-data annual periods (see appendices) is excellent for upper layers of the ocean.
-By using an all-data annual mean, first-guess field regions where data exists for only one season or month will show no contribution to the annual cycle.
+We recognize that fairly large data-void regions exist, in some cases to such an extent that a seasonal or monthly analysis in these regions is not meaningful.
+Geographic distribution of observations for the "all-data" annual periods (see appendices) is excellent for the upper layers of the ocean.
+By using an "all-data" annual mean, first-guess field regions where data exist for only one season or month will show no contribution to the annual cycle.
 By contrast, if we used a zonal average for each season or month, then, in those latitudes where gaps exist, the first-guess field would be heavily biased by the few data points that exist.
 If these were anomalous data in some way, an entire basin-wide belt might be affected.